JuliaAI/LearnAPI.jl/docs/src/traits.md

 algorithm's `transform` method predicts `Real` vectors*.
 They also record more mundane information, such as a package license.

-Algorithm traits are functions whose  (and usually only) argument is an algorithm.
+Algorithm traits are functions whose first (and usually only) argument is an algorithm.

 ### Special two-argument traits